freshman2233/EE6204-System-Analysis/README.md

 As there is no standard answer, if you detect any error in the answer, it is due to my limited knowledge level.

-Please leave a message or send an email to me and I will update the version as soon as possible.
+Please leave a message or send an email or some Wechat messages to me and I will update the version as soon as possible.

 My Email: freshmanfreshman0011@gmail.com

+My Wechat: freshman2233